 The PA Bureau of Forestry maintains over 2,200 miles of public roadway in 16 forest districts

-Jason Hall, Forest Program Manager, administers the program for the Bureau and is in charge of allocating the funds to the forest districts.
-Along with his other duties, Jason insures that the Forestry staff is properly trained under the same 5 year ESM training renewal format utilized by the SCC program.
+Marty Lentz, Forest Program Specialist, administers the program for the Bureau and is in charge of allocating the funds to the forest districts.
+Along with his other duties, Marty insures that the Forestry staff is properly trained under the same 5 year ESM training renewal format utilized by the SCC program.
 Over 1,000 Forestry personnel have attended an ESM training since the Program began.
 The Center's responsibilities to Forestry include providing ESM training to BOF personnel, technical assistance on specific road projects, oversight of annual demonstration projects, and other general Program support.
 Forestry uses a Geographic Information System, similar to the DGRoads system used by Conservation Districts, to track project work.
 The GIS reporting system enables Forestry to inventory, prioritize, evaluate, manage and report its road maintenance activities in an automated manner.

-State Forest Public Use Roads (Class Z1), comprised of improved dirt and gravel surfaced roads that receive routine maintenance and are open year-round for travel by licensed motor vehicles, are considered for Dirt & Gravel Funding.
+State Forest Public Roads, comprised of improved dirt and gravel surfaced roads that receive routine maintenance and are open for travel by licensed motor vehicles, are considered for Dirt & Gravel Funding.
 The road must also be within a High Quality and Exceptional Value watershed, as identified in Chapter 93, Water Quality Standards, and have a direct impact to waters through runoff or dust.
 In addition, the aggregate purchased for the road must be paver placed DSA.
 Visit the DCNR BOF DSA page for specific DSA specifications and information.
-All forest districts are contacted in late March for D&G funding requests that are due the first week of May.
-After these funding requests are reviewed and revised, allocations are made based on the miles of Z1 roads in each district, also known as the district's "fair share".
-Roads outside of protected watersheds, drivable trails, and administrative roads are not eligible.
+All forest districts are contacted to request projects for D&G funding.
+After these funding requests are reviewed and revised, allocations are made based on the miles of roads in each district, also known as the district's "fair share".

 This forestry road in Tioga County was relocated away from a high quality stream